-Chuck Murray takes over the Lions' women's head tennis coaching duties for the 2013-2014 season.
-He was previously the Mount's head baseball coach from 1997-2013 and prior to that, was the team's assistant coach for three seasons, starting with the baseball team since its inception at the College in 1994.
+Chuck Murray returns for the 2015-2016 school year as the Lions' women's head tennis coach.
+Prior to taking over the women's tennis program, in 2014-2015, Murray was previously the Mount's head baseball coach from 1997-2013 and prior to that, was the team's assistant coach for three seasons, starting with the baseball team since its inception at the College in 1994.
 Murray, who has been the Mount's co-Coordinator of Intramurals and Recreation in the past, will take over as Coordinator of Athletic Facilities.

 Under Murray’s direction, the baseball team recorded 13 seasons of 20-wins or better, including three, 30-win seasons.
 Murray finished his Mount career with a 400-301 overall record, good for a .564 winning percentage.
 He claimed his 400th career coaching victory – all at the Mount – in 2013, when the Lions defeated Anderson University, on April 26, 5-4.

 The 2009 season saw Murray lead the Mount to a 27-15 overall mark, 16-6 in the HCAC, good for second place and a berth in the HCAC Tournament for the seventh consecutive season (at that time, the longest current streak in the HCAC).
 It was their ninth overall HCAC Tournament appearance in 11 seasons.